E-Zijlstra/ez-volume-normalizer/README.md

 # Changelog
 v0.7.2
  - Fixed curve correction.
-Renamed to volume adjustment.
+Renamed it to volume adjustment.
- - Fix cpu load on idle
+ - Fixed high cpu load on idle
+ - Added WMA (weighted moving average) for more responsive averages.
+Helps with movies.

 v0.7.1
  - Fixed limiter overshooting when using attack.